ncomputers/neo/docs/PRINTING.md

 If no printer is available, render the ticket as PDF or HTML and preview it in a browser before sending it to hardware.

+## Admin test route

+POST `/admin/print/test` accepts `{"printer": "58mm"|"80mm"}` and returns the ESC/POS text used for preview while also publishing a message for connected print agents.
+This helps verify printer connectivity from the dashboard.

 ## Security

 Printable invoice and KOT pages include a strict Content-Security-Policy header